Relacibo/hyprmcsr/docs/jar-download.md

 ## Optional Tools

-You can use additional tools for automation in your `onEnter`, `onExit`, or custom binds in your profile config:
+You can use additional tools for automation in your `onStart`, `onEnter`, `onExit`, or custom binds in your profile config, like:

 - [**razer-cli**](https://github.com/lolei/razer-cli)
   Command-line tool to set DPI and other settings for Razer mice.